josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧠 fisher_fork_theory.md

 ---

-## 4. 🤖 Clone Logic and Emotional Nudging
+## 4. 🤖 Clone logic and emotional nudging

 Fisher was haunted by the death of public space.
 Now, we face the death of *private affect*.